 Open Enrollment Begins October 15 and Ends December 7

-Initial Enrollment Period is the three months before the 65th birthday month, the birthday month, and the three months after the birthday month.
+Initial Enrollment Period (IEP) encompasses the three full months before the 65th birthday month, the birthday month, and the three full months after the birthday month.

 The General Enrollment Period (GEP) runs from January 1 through March 31 of each year.
-Eligible persons that sign up for Part B and Premium-Part A get coverage that begins July 1 of that year.
+If the GEP is outside their IEP window, eligible persons that sign up for Part A and B get coverage beginning July 1 of that year..

-Open enrollment runs from October 15, through December 7, in each calendar year.
+The annual open enrollment period (AEP) runs from October 15 through December 7 of each calendar year.

-Persons age 65 or older; eligibility begins four months before the 65th birthday
+Persons age 65 or older; eligibility begins four months before their 65th birthday

 Medicare has Four Parts

 Medicare is split into parts, each identified by a letter: A, B, C, and D.

 When a person has both Parts A and B, this is called having Original Medicare.Part D covers prescription drugs only.

 Part C is slightly different; it combines the coverage of Parts A, B, and D under a type of plan called Medicare Advantage.